French rail unions in showdown with Macron in rolling strike

 “I want to be very clear ... the strike action will no doubt be widely adhered to and his going to make the lives of a lot of people very difficult,” he said in a radio interview.

 Macron wants to transform heavily indebted SNCF into a profit-maker.
-Unions say he is paving the way for privatization.
+Unions say he is paving the way for privatisation.

 SNCF workers fear they could lose job-for-life guarantees, automatic annual pay rises and a generous early retirement policy.